London Dreams: Cast

-Production

-Initially Raj Kumar santoshi was supposed to direct it with Aamir Khan & Shah Rukh Khan but things didn't work out and he left the project.
-Later Vipul shah made it with Salman Khan & Ajay Devgn.
-Asin gave audition for it in 2008.
-Akshay Kumar was first choice of Vipul but had date issue so he was unable to sign the movie.

-Also initially A.R Rahman was approached for the music but he opted out citing date issues, then trio of Shankar–Ehsaan–Loy were approached for the music.

 Reception

 Critical response

 London Dreams received mixed to negative reviews from critics.
 Taran Adarsh praised the performance of the principal cast, while criticizing the climax.
 Rajeev Masand gave a scathing review of the movie, describing it as a "good film about foolish people."
 Chandrima Pal of Rediff criticized the background music of the movie, while praising the dialogues, as well as Ajay Devgan's performance.
-Noyon Jyoti Parasara of AOL said "The last twenty minutes of ‘London Dreams’ take away half its spirit." even though it was a box office success.
+Noyon Jyoti Parasara of AOL said "The last twenty minutes of ‘London Dreams’ take away half its spirit."

 Soundtrack

 Music was composed by Shankar–Ehsaan–Loy with lyrics written by Prasoon Joshi.

 The song style is generally rock inspired to match the motifs in the movie.
+"Khanabadosh", "Shola Shola", "Barso Yaaron", "Khwab" and "Man Ko Ati Bhavey Saiyaan" were very popular songs; "Man Ko Ati Bhavey" and "Khanabadosh" being the most popular ones.